 Five football players at a high school in Iowa have been kicked off their team after a picture surfaced on social media of the boys wearing white hoods while standing next to a burning cross.
-A confederate flag also featured prominently in the photo and one of the boys was holding a rifle.
+A confederate flag also is featured prominently in the photo and one of the boys was holding a rifle.

 Creston/Orient-Macksburg head football coach Brian Morrison told The Des Moines Register that the players are off the team but also said the matter is “ongoing.”
 Morrison said he could not confirm whether other disciplinary measures had been taken by the school.